 - 1 teaspoon kosher salt

 - ½ cup brown sugar BBQ sauce

 - 1 teaspoon brown sugar

 - 1 teaspoon onion powder

 - 1 teaspoon garlic powder

-In a large skillet pan, over medium-high heat, cook ground turkey, onion, green pepper, and salt.
+- In a large skillet pan, over medium-high heat, add the olive oil, ground turkey, onion, green pepper, and salt.
 Cook and crumble ground turkey until cooked through and no longer pink.
 Drain.

-Serve with hamburger buns or rolls of choice.
+- Serve with hamburger buns or rolls of choice.
 You can also serve with a slice of cheese and/or toast the hamburger buns as well.
-We love putting potato chips in our sloppy joes.